andreiPopCatalin/shots/README.md

 - **React Colorful**: A color picker component for React.

 ## Remained Tasks
+0. **Create a system that records all settings in order they trigger and compatible settings:**
+   - Update the components with parameters that are registered in the order they are triggered and stored, also verify compatible settings like if a background is selected from mysc to remove the other background settings if are and update this.

 1. **Update Export Resolution on Update from Frame Section:**
    - Update the export resolution when changes occur in the frame section to ensure that the exported content is consistent with the new frame resolution.